Last Updated on August 26, 2021 by Muhammad Junaid Khalid

-Before we start the tutorial, I am sure you are well aware of the Windows 10 power/battery plans and their effects on the computer’s performance.
-There are 3 different power plans available in the windows by default and those are balanced, high performance and power saver.
+Before starting the tutorial, I am sure you are well aware of the Windows 10 power/battery plans and their effects on your computer’s performance.
+There are 3 different power plans available in Windows 10 by default, and those are balanced, high performance, and power saver.

 By default, the balanced plan is activated.
 So when you check for the currently enabled plan on your control panel, it would be the balanced option.
-You can choose the high-performance plan that could boost your system’s performance.
-But we are going to show you a more powerful setting that is hidden inside the Windows.
+You can choose the high performance plan that could boost your system’s performance.
+But here we are going to show you more powerful settings that are hidden inside the Windows.
 This is the ultimate performance power plan.

 But wait a little bit more.
-Before going to that optimized settings, let us have a short brief about the three basic power plans.
+Before talking about the Windows 10 Ultimate Performance Mode let us have a short brief about the three basic power plans.

 This plan automatically balances performance with energy consumption on capable hardware, for example, CPU, RAM or GPU.
 With this setting, you might not get the full performance of your system because it sometimes compromises the performance to save energy.